<< July 2008 >>

 What do you do for fun?

-You can usually find me doing a wide range of activities; playing video games, working on Open Source projects, camping, playing with my dog, and scuba diving.
+You can usually find me doing a wide range of activities; playing video games, working on open source projects, camping with my wife, playing with my dogs, and scuba diving.
 I'm an avid hobbyist mechanic, finding new and usually expensive ways to squeeze a little more performance (along with a few broken parts) out of my car at the track.
 You can often find me sitting at a local bookstore in the evenings, usually with a pile of technology books and a cup of some highly-caffienated beverage.

 top ↑ contact